-The increase in research and development expense in the recent three and nine month periods was principally due to increases of \$2.3 million and \$1.1 million for personnel-related expenses, respectively, including personnel costs associated with the acquisition of Ember.
-The decrease in research and development expense as a percent of revenues in the recent periods is due to our increased revenues.
-We expect that research and development expense will increase in absolute dollars in the fourth quarter of 2012.
+The increase in research and development expense in the recent period was principally due to (a) an increase of \$2.5 million for personnel-related expenses, including personnel costs associated with the acquisition of Ember, (b) an increase of \$0.6 million for the amortization of intangible assets, and (c) \$0.5 million for the impairment of assets in the recent period.
+We expect that research and development expense will increase modestly in absolute dollars in the second quarter of 2013.

-Recent development projects include a family of digital isolators that are drop-in replacements for optocouplers, high-performance 8-bit microcontrollers featuring an integrated temperature sensor with best-in-class accuracy, two next-generation EZRadio wireless ICs designed to simplify the addition of high-performance wireless connectivity to cost-sensitive embedded applications, advanced AM/FM receivers tuned for the high-end consumer and professional audio equipment market, a family of TV tuners offering both best-in-class RF performance and support for all worldwide TV standards, a multimedia demodulator that merges all DVB standards into a single-chip solution, isolated ADC converters designed specifically for the demands of mains line monitoring, a single-port PoE controller that brings "plug-and-play" simplicity to embedded PSE designs, the Precision32 32-bit mixed-signal microcontroller family, high performance, low power sub-GHz transceivers designed to maximize range and battery life for wireless systems, ultra-small and low power customizable clock generators ideal for space-limited, cost-sensitive embedded and consumer electronics, the expansion of our clocking solutions to address the stringent specifications of the PCIe Generation 1/2/3 standards, energy-efficient microcontroller and wireless microcontroller solutions for power-sensitive embedded applications and high-performance receivers ideal for multi-tuner car radio systems with HD Radio technology.
+Recent development projects include the latest generation of our analog-tuned, analog/digital-display (ATxD) multiband radio ICs, a high-performance, ultra-low-power wireless transceiver optimized for China's smart metering market, a digital RH and temperature "sensor-on-a-chip" solution, low-jitter clock buffers with high integration of clock tree functions, a crystal-less USB-to-I(2)S audio bridge designed to support a wide range of codecs and DACs, a family of digital isolators that are drop-in replacements for optocouplers, high-performance 8-bit microcontrollers featuring an integrated temperature sensor with best-in-class accuracy, two next-generation EZRadio® wireless ICs designed to simplify the addition of high-performance wireless connectivity to cost-sensitive embedded applications, advanced AM/FM receivers tuned for the high-end consumer and professional audio equipment market, a family of TV tuners offering both best-in-class RF performance and support for all worldwide TV standards, a multimedia demodulator that merges all DVB standards into a single-chip solution, isolated ADC converters designed specifically for the demands of mains line monitoring and a single-port PoE controller that brings "plug-and-play" simplicity to embedded PSE designs.